AllSky7 Sensor Board Manual (Rev 1.1)

 Purpose

-The purpose of the device is to determine certain parameters from inside the AllSky7 cameras:
+The purpose of the device is to determine certain parameters from inside and outside the AllSky7 cameras:

 In addition, the device provides different voltages and digital ports for further sensors.
 An optional relay can control additional hardware like heaters, coolers or fans based on the climate conditions inside and outside the dome.
 Note that the power consumption for heaters and coolers is too large to be provided by the camera itself.
 So you need to provide a separate power supply.